jasonaddie/Xtraktr/README.md

-# JumpStart Bootstrap Starter Project
+# Xtraktr

-The Bootstrap Starter Project is a Ruby on Rails application with Bootstrap 3, Devise authorization and the most commonly used gems already installed and ready to go.
+Xtraktr is a Ruby on Rails application with Bootstrap 3, Devise authorization and the most commonly used gems already installed and ready to go.

 ## Current Versions
 Look at the Gemfile for a complete list.
-* Ruby 2.1.2
+* Ruby 2.3.4
-* Rails 3.2.18
+* Rails 3.2.22
 * Bootstrap 3
 * Capistrano 2.12
 * Devise 2.0.4